blue-marble/gridpath/doc/source/usage.rst

 the writing of files altogether, although keeping an additional record of what goes into a scenario is often useful.

-The next step is of the Python model (consisting of various modules that create the model formulation) to read in the TAB-delimited input files and create the optimization problem.
+The next step is for the Python model (consisting of various modules that create the model formulation) to read in the TAB-delimited input files and create the optimization problem.
 The compiled model file is then sent to the solver.
 GridPath is solver-agnostic and supports a wide range of solvers.